jfillo/spring-data-rest-webhook/README.md

 the application.yml file to change that if you lie.

-#### JPA EntityListener approach
+#### JPA javax.persistence EntityListener approach

-I created the class WebhookEntityListener which implements each of the JPA persistence listener methods.
+I created the class WebhookEntityListener which implements each of the JPA javax.persistence listener methods.
 In these method is where you'd want to retrieve your list of registered webhooks and notify any of them who care about the change.